-Based in Pennsylvania, D.F.
+Based in Pennsylvania with production plants in New York, Pennsylvania, and California, D.F.
 Stauffer Biscuit Company sells its crackers and cookies worldwide.

 Sales and Marketing

 While Stauffer peddles its own products to customer directly online, the company distributes its food items through Union Supply, Bee Line Wholesalers, Diller Potato Chips, and Evans Distributors, among many others.
 It also relies on Wal-Mart, Target, Kmart, Rite Aid, CVS, and other third-party retail stores to get its products into consumers' hands.

 As part of its marketing efforts, Stauffer teamed up with Minor League Baseball to provide select MiLB clubs' concession stands with Meiji Hello Panda cookies and Stauffer snack crackers through 2015.

 It offers seasonal items, as well, for Halloween and Christmas.

 The animal crackers maker operates under Meiji Seika Kaisha's food segment, which contributed about 89% of its parent's fiscal 2013 revenue.